centau/vide/docs/index.md

 features:
   - title: In Development
-    details: Not recommended for production.
+    details: Not recommended for production use.
 ---